Feds: Major NJ Drug Trio Admits Killing Informant, Innocent Bystander, Among Others

-A trio of ruthless Essex County gang members admitted their roles in a major drug operation responsible for the murder of a government informant -- after they killed an innocent bystander who they originally thought was the snitch.
+A trio of ruthless Essex County gang members admitted their roles in a major drug operation responsible for gunning down a government informant -- following the murder of an innocent bystander who was mistakenly believed to be the snitch.

 In exchange for their pleas, Tyquan Daniels and Thomas Zimmerman, 27, face a minimum of 33 years in federal prison each, while Ali Hill, 29, is looking at a minimum of 20 years.